|

 Jones,

-with History', in Russian Society and Culture and the Long
+in Russian Society and Culture and the Long Eighteenth Century:

 Notes

-influence denied by Tolstoy himself and, subsequently, György
+denied by Tolstoy himself and, subsequently, György Lukács.

-and Peace deal with events sixty years in the past, and
+and War and Peace deal with events sixty years in the

-detects similarties in the presentation of battle and choice
+past, and detects similarties in the presentation of battle and

-and shows greater scorn for the 'great men' who believe they
+shows greater scorn for the 'great men' who believe they direct

 Kemeny,